ILO Declaration on Fundamental Principles and Rights at Work (1998)(as amended in 2022)

 1. The purpose is to provide an opportunity to review each year, by means of simplified procedures, the efforts made in accordance with the Declaration by Members which have not yet ratified all the fundamental Conventions.

-2. The follow-up will cover the four categories of fundamental principles and rights specified in the Declaration.
+2. The follow-up will cover the five categories of fundamental principles and rights specified in the Declaration.

 1. The follow-up will be based on reports requested from Members under article 19, paragraph 5(e), of the Constitution.
 The report forms will be drawn up so as to obtain information from governments which have not ratified one or more of the fundamental Conventions, on any changes which may have taken place in their law and practice, taking due account of article 23 of the Constitution and established practice.

-1. The purpose of the Global Report is to provide a dynamic global picture relating to the four categories of fundamental principles and rights at work noted during the preceding period, and to serve as a basis for assessing the effectiveness of the assistance provided by the Organization, and for determining priorities for the following period, including in the form of action plans for technical cooperation designed in particular to mobilize the internal and external resources necessary to carry them out.
+A. Purpose and scope1.
+The purpose of the Global Report is to provide a dynamic global picture relating to the five categories of fundamental principles and rights at work noted during the preceding period, and to serve as a basis for assessing the effectiveness of the assistance provided by the Organization, and for determining priorities for the following period, including in the form of action plans for technical cooperation designed in particular to mobilize the internal and external resources necessary to carry them out.

 1. The report will be drawn up under the responsibility of the Director-General on the basis of official information, or information gathered and assessed in accordance with established procedures.
 In the case of States which have not ratified the fundamental Conventions, it will be based in particular on the findings of the aforementioned annual follow-up.
 In the case of Members which have ratified the Conventions concerned, the report will be based in particular on reports as dealt with pursuant to article 22 of the Constitution.
 It will also refer to the experience gained from technical cooperation and other relevant activities of the ILO.